 2. Camouflage.
 When we say camouflage we’re referring to beige granite’s unique ability to hide the crumbs and smudges associated with kids or messy eaters in the kitchen.
 Unlike dark granite where crumbs and smudges are glaringly obvious, requiring you to constantly wipe down or clean the surface to keep the granite looking its best, on beige colored granite everyday crumbs and smudges become practically invisible.
 Additionally, small flaws and chips (which can often be repaired by the homeowner using a chip repair kit) are also less noticeable on beige granite.
 This is handy when you are busy and can’t get to these problems right away.

 3. Bigger and Brighter.
 Beige granite enhances the size of the room, giving a small space a bigger feel.
 It also brings an elegant, open, and unrestricted feel.

 4. Easy Clean-up and Maintenance.
-When you do clean your beige countertops a product like AGM Granite and Marble Countertop Cleaner keeps it quick and simple, and like all natural stones, it’s recommended that you reseal your granite countertops yearly using a product such as AGM Sealer.
+When you do clean your beige countertops with a product like AGM Granite and Marble Countertop Cleaner.
+It’s recommended that you reseal your granite countertops yearly using a product such as AGM Sealer.

 Finally, stone fabricators are also recognizing the popularity of beige granite.
 They are adding slabs in a variety of hues to their inventory so that when you start looking for the beige granite you’ll want to bring home to meet the kids, you’ll be able to find and select from a number of options.
 Slabmarket is a great marketplace for stone fabricators who want to update their inventory and stay on top of the natural stone trends in home design.